Dodesimo/dsalgsneetcode/NeetCode Solutions.md

 				3. Pop a bar and calculate its potential area.
 				4. When you reach the last bar, its index is going to be the start.
 		7. Complexity: O(n)
+				1. YOU ARE COMPARING HEIGHTS, SO DONT JUST USE I.
+17. Is Palindrome:
+	1. Two pointer approach.
+	2. First, make everything lowercase.
+	3. Then, set your left pointer to 0
+	4. Set your right pointer to the size of array - 1.
+	5. While the left pointer is less than the right pointer:
+		1. While its less, and the Character.isLetterOrDigit is false, increment Left pointer.
+		2. Same thing but with decreasing right pointer.
+		3. If the place where the two are have different characters, then return false.
+		4. Increment left pointer and decrement right pointer.
+		5. Return true after.